hannahhoward/a1atscript/README.md

 ## A-1 AtScript

-This is a package that uses AtScript annotations to provide syntactic sugar around Angular 1.x's Dependency Injection mechanism.
-It is designed to be a "bridge" to Angular 2.0  -- so you can get a flavor of the way we'll be writing Angular 2.0 code tomorrow, today.
+This is a package that uses annotations to provide syntactic sugar around Angular 1.x's Dependency Injection mechanism.
+It is designed to be a "bridge" to Angular 2.0  -- to get you as close as possible to writing Angular 2.0 like code in Angular 1.x (and make the transition super easy).
+More features will be added as Angular 2.0's feature set becomes more clear.

 ### Initial setup